 So, for almost a century after the time that God supposedly set up the kingdom the Watchtower had no clear understanding of the prophecy.
 But that is not even the point.
 The real problem with their interpretation is that those kings did not even exist in 1914!

 Of course, the British Empire existed.
 And the United States of America existed too.
 But they were not allied into the Anglo-American world power in 1914, and that alliance is what is symbolized by the fusion of iron and clay.
 Not only were the two “kings” not allied, they were implacable enemies!
-So, how could 1914 have been the time designated in prophecy as “in the days of those kings” when God set up a kingdom, when the alliance of “those kings” did not even exist?
+So, how could 1914 have been the time designated in prophecy as “in the days of those kings” when God set up a kingdom, when the alliance of “those kings” did not exist then?

 As a brief history lesson: In 1776 the thirteen British-held colonies declared their independence.
 A war was fought to subdue the colonist, but the revolutionaries prevailed.
 The breakaway colonies then formed a new nation – the United States of America.
 It might even be said that the Revolutionary War ignited a world war, since France, Spain and the Netherlands secretly supplied the Americans and fought the British navy as well.
 During that great conflict London began a series of provocations on the high seas, hijacking American ships and kidnapping sailors and impressing them into service.
 America again declared war on the British – called the War of 1812, in which the British burned down the White House.
 However, the Americans ultimately prevailed again.
 But the British did not give up.